renatoaraujo/slim-skeleton/README.md

 Not finished but any help are welcome :)

 1.
+Clone the repo into your PATH
 ```
 $ git clone https://github.com/renatoaraujo/phpslim-skelleton.git
 ```

 2.
+Install all dependencies using [Composer](https://getcomposer.org/)
 ```
 $ composer install
 ```